RC6

-In cryptography, RC6 (Rivest cipher 6) is a symmetric key block cipher derived from RC5.
+In cryptography, RC6 is a symmetric key block cipher derived from RC5.
 It was designed by Ron Rivest, Matt Robshaw, Ray Sidney, and Yiqun Lisa Yin to meet the requirements of the Advanced Encryption Standard (AES) competition.
 The algorithm was one of the five finalists, and also was submitted to the NESSIE and CRYPTREC projects.
 It was a proprietary algorithm, patented by RSA Security.
+According to Ron Rivest, the RC stands for Ron's Code, but the RC documentation says simply RC6.